strangerstudios/pmpro-pay-by-check/readme.txt

 1. Change the Payment Settings back to use your gateway of choice.
 Behind the scenes the Pay by Check settings are still stored.

 == Changelog ==
+= .3.1 =
+* Hiding the payment option radio buttons on the review page when using PayPal Express/Standard/etc.

 = .3 =
 * Added readme.